keleshev/keleshev.com/eax-x86-register-meaning-and-history/index.md

 <center><img src=r15.svg></center>

-<center>⁂</center>
+* * *

-And that, folks, was a quick history of x86 accumulator!
+And that, folks, was a quick history of the x86 accumulator!
 From an 8-bit `A` of 8008, to 16-bit `AX` of 8086,
 to 32-bit `EAX` of 80386, to 64-bit `RAX`.